 This week marks 4 years since the Rana Plaza Disaster, possibly the most powerful example of how much our society values convenience and a bargain over anything else.
 It was the day on which 1,138 garment factory workers died due to a building collapse, despite the fact that companies were warned to evacuate the premises.
 Of course, that would have meant losing profit.
 And there is nothing to fast fashion businesses more important than profit, not the lives of the people that make their clothes and not the environment that their harmful practices are killing.

 As I’ve said before, the truth is that as a consumer your power is in your money.
 The cash that you spend is almost like a vote for the ethics that you want to be promoted in our society.
 So if clothing brands refuse to take responsibility, then you have to.
 For me, the first step was educating myself, mainly through the documentary The True Cost which you can find on Netflix.
-Then I felt like it was time to face up to my convenience-based habits and find out just how unethical my own wardrobe is.
+Then, after a few weeks of ignoring the problem, I felt like it was time to face up to my convenience-based habits and find out just how unethical my own wardrobe is.
 I had a suspicion that the results would be pretty bad and I was correct.

 To work it out I used the Fashion Transparency Index, which ranks how open brands are about their supply chains working on the assumption that if they’re shady, they probably have a reason to be.
 Bellow I’ve listed every single brand that’s in my wardrobe and whether or not it’s something I can be proud of.